eurostat/GeoDiff/README.md

 ## Update mode

 This mode applies updates to a vector geospatial dataset.
-The updates are specified in a *geodiff* file.
+The updates are specified in a [GeoDiff](/geodiff_format) file.

 ### Input parameters